-Steve Payne, who served as the associate head coach of the Tennessee Tech men’s basketball program from 2002-2011, is back for his third season as the Golden Eagle head coach.
-Payne, 44, led Tech to a 12-17 record last season, including a 5-11 mark in OVC play, despite being limited to essentially an 11-man roster for the majority of the season.
+Steve Payne, who served as the associate head coach of the Tennessee Tech men’s basketball program from 2002-2011, is now in his fourth season as the Golden Eagle head coach.
+Payne, 45, led the Tech program back to the Ohio Valley Conference tournament in 2013-14, posting a 17-16 overall record just one season after missing post season play with a 12-17 mark in an injury-plagued 2012-13 campaign.

-The head coach orchestrated a 19-14 record in 2011-12, going 9-7 league play leading the Tech squad to an OVC tournament first-round victory over Southeast Missouri.
-The Golden Eagles also made their sixth post-season appearance at the CollegeInsider.com Tournament.
+The head coach orchestrated a 19-14 record in 2011-12, going 9-7 in league play and leading the Tech squad to an OVC tournament first-round win over Southeast Missouri.
+The Golden Eagles also made their sixth post-season appearance that year, playing in the CollegeInsider.com Tournament.

 Payne came to Tech in 2002 as assistant coach under Mike Sutton, and was the top assistant on the staff for nine years, rising to the post of associate head coach.